SwissWoodSolutions/swisswoodsolutions.github.io/en/sonowood/guitar.md

 ## Our offering

-All pieces are available in maple or spruce. <br/>
+All pieces are available from spruce, maple and walnut. <br/>
 *Click on images for larger size*

 ### Fretboard